SAving your HAIR from the sea

 I know some people who have given up on shampoo alltogether.
 I did for a while too, but then noticed a bit of build-up in the scalp after a few months, so I used a clarifying shampoo to get that out and then kept going!

-Something else to keep in mind is that "clarifying shampoo" is NOT meant for daily use.
+And remember that "clarifying shampoo" isn't meant for daily use.
 Think of it as a deep clean.
 Only use the clarifying shampoo if you really feel like your hair needs it.
 I only use it a couple of times a month now because my hair has a problem being too dry as opposed to getting oily.
 Pay attention to those labels!

 RINSE, and RINSE AGAIN!